About This Course

 Our School of English has a high concentration of staff with expertise in eighteenth- and nineteenth-century Irish cultural theory, the study of Irish modernism and the study of gender and sexuality.
 We also offer innovative teaching in such cutting-edge approaches as ecocriticism, pscyhogeography and transnational poetics.

 This course will prepare you for a career that demands skills in independent thinking, effective writing, critical and creative approaches to problem-solving and an understanding of culture in a broad sense.

 The MA lays strong foundations for study at higher degree level and on graduation, you can opt to go on to PhD study and to an academic career.
 Other career paths that emerge from this high quality and flexible graduate course include journalism, digital media, arts management, marketing and secondary and further education, publishing and information sciences.

 Skills gained as part of this course include effective writing, an ability to undertake independent research, strong communication skills, excellent organisation and creativity and independent thinking.

 CKE28 Student Perspectives (267kB) (267kB) (267kB)

-To be considered for admission to an MA programme within the School of English, an applicant will normally possess a primary degree result of Second Class Honours Grade 1 (2H1) level or higher or equivalent qualification in English or a cognate subject.
+To be considered for admission to an MA programme within the School of English, an applicant will normally possess a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) level or higher or equivalent qualification in English or a cognate subject.
 All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.

 For North American students a cumulative GPA of at least 3.3 is expected.